01mf02/kontroli-rs/README.md

 # Usage

+Kontroli requires at least Rust 1.40.
+On recent Debian-based systems, this can be installed via:

+    sudo apt install rustc

-To install Rust, follow the instructions on <https://rustup.rs/>.
+On other systems, follow the instructions on <https://rustup.rs/>.

 To run Kontroli on output generated from Isabelle/Pure: